webplatform/docs/guides/the_html_head/index.md

 <syntaxhighlight lang="html5"><meta charset="utf-8" /></syntaxhighlight>

 Don't worry too much about this for now. <code>utf-8</code> is the universal character encoding, which includes pretty much any character that you might want to use on a web page, from any common human language, so it is a good idea to declare this to make sure you HTML has full international capabilities.
 In addition, you can avoid a [http://code.google.com/p/doctype/wiki/ArticleUtf7 serious Internet Explorer security risk] by declaring it in the first 512 bytes of the page.
 So just below the <code><head></code> tag is fine.
 This is what all the below examples will do.

+It is, however, important to understand that just putting <code>&lt;meta charset="utf-8" /></code> in your title element doesn't magically convert your page to a UTF-8 encoding.
+You need to actually save your document as UTF-8.
+Most editors will allow you to do that these days.

+For a gentle introduction to character encodings, see the article [http://www.w3.org/International/getting-started/characters Introducing Character Sets and Encodings].

 == Judging a document by its title ==